ddeniz001/handwritten-digit-recognition/README.md

 ## Requirements
 * Python 3
 * Tensorflow 2.0 +
-*You can simply run the program on your terminal, but jupyter notebook with tensorflow environment would be your best bet.*
+* *You can simply run the program in your terminal, but jupyter notebook with tensorflow environment would be your best bet.*